 Claude Opus 4.6 can now process about 1,500 pages of text, 30,000 lines of code, or over an hour of video in a single prompt.
 That’s an entire book worth of information at once.

 The context window is in beta, and Anthropic says the model scores 76% accuracy on retrieving specific details from within that massive context.
 The previous model scored 18.5% on the same test.
-That’s not a typo.
+Not a typo.
 It also supports up to 128,000 output tokens, so it can generate much longer responses than before.

 Claude in PowerPoint

-This one matters for anyone who builds presentations.
-Claude can now sit inside PowerPoint as a side panel, reading your existing layouts, fonts, and templates.
-Ask it to build a deck and it actually matches your brand instead of producing generic slides.
+Claude now sits inside PowerPoint as a side panel, reading your existing layouts, fonts, and brand templates to generate slides that actually match your style instead of producing generic decks.

 Available as a research preview for Max, Team, and Enterprise plan users.
 Anthropic also improved Claude in Excel for longer tasks and unstructured data.